Safe-DS/DSL/docs/stdlib/safeds/data/tabular/transformation/Imputer.md

 |------|------|-------------|---------|
 | `strategy` | [`Strategy`][safeds.data.tabular.transformation.Imputer.Strategy] | The strategy used to impute missing values.
 Use the classes nested inside `Imputer.Strategy` to specify it. | - |

-??? quote "Source code in `imputer.sdsstub`"
+??? quote "Stub code in `imputer.sdsstub`"

     ```sds linenums="11"
     class Imputer(